altaga/Kharon-Protocol/Testing/README.md

 Disclaimer: October has been a heavy month for console updates on the Helium platform, devices could be down, but we are up for Zoom 1 on 1 testing for judges!

+Update for 10/27/2021: We have been having intermitent server disconnects (403) by our cloud provider which is AWS.
+Switched to AWS europe.
+This is why we need to decentralize xD.

 # Kharon-Protocol-Testing:

 ## Please watch out video demo of an IoT device going through the steps to join Kharon!